gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.Ticket.md

 > **\_id**: `string`

-- Unique identifier for the ticket
+- Unique identifier for the ticket.

 ***